 So if you’ve got a pack that seems just a little incomplete, why not apply for sweet Leontyne?
 She’s ready for a forever home full of love, toys, and chill.
-Just be prepared to travel—Leontyne is snoozing under the Michigan stars, and will not be shipped.
+Just be prepared to travel—Leontyne is snoozing under the Ohio stars, and will not be shipped.

 FBRN does not ship dogs as cargo; adopters are expected to pick up their dogs from their foster family.

 FBRN dogs are in foster care in people's private homes.
 For the foster families' safety, we do not disclose specific locations, and we don't set up meet and greets prior to applications.
 For detailed information about the dogs in our care, please read the extensive bios on each dog.

 Leontyne has several allergies and should remain on current diet and supplements.
 She is allergic to human epithelia (dried skin cells) and wool so ought not to sleep in the human bed and should avoid wool blankets and rugs.

 House training is a work in progress.
 Adopters should be prepared to start from scratch and the possibility that she will never be entirely housebroken.